ryanfowler/SwiftData/README.md

 - asBool()
 - asDate()
 - asData()
+- asAnyObject()

-If one of the above functions is not used, the value will be returned with type AnyObject.
+If one of the above functions is not used, the value will be an SDColumn object.

 For example, if you want the string value for the column "Name":